davidgasquez/handbook/content/computer-science/programming.md

 - Drive standards through automation and building internal tools/scripts rather than through extensive documentation.
 - Makefiles are a great way to document and consolidate different projects of a team.
 Each project should have a `make` that runs it, and perhaps a `make deploy` to deploy it.
 Language and tool independent!

+## Documentation

+- If your product/tool/process documentation is not good enough, people will not use it.
+- [Documentation needs to include and be structured around its four different functions: tutorials, how-to guides, technical reference and explanation](https://documentation.divio.com/introduction/).
+Each of them requires a distinct mode of writing.
+  - A tutorial is learning-oriented, allows the newcomer to get started, similar to a lesson.
+E.g: teaching a small child how to cook.
+- A how-to guide is goal-oriented, shows how to solve a specific problem with a series of steps.
+E.g: a recipe in a cookery book.
+- An explanation is understanding-oriented, provides background and context.
+E.g: an article on culinary social history.
+- A reference guide is information-oriented, describes the machinery and is accurate and complete.
+E.g: a reference encyclopaedia article.

 ## Databases

 - As in any other place, stick to a naming convention to keep things sane.